 An Atlanta native, Ellison is associate professor of pastoral care and counseling at Emory University’s Candler School of Theology.
 He earned his undergraduate degree from Emory, and holds M.Div. and Ph.D. degrees in pastoral theology from Princeton Theological Seminary.
 Ellison is author of Fearless Dialogues: A New Movement for Justice and Cut Dead But Still Alive: Caring for African American Young Men and founder of GE II & Associates and Fearless Dialogues.

 Rev. Alisha Gordon

 Gordon, an Atlanta native, attended Spelman College where she earned a Bachelor of English and Candler School of Theology at Emory University where she earned her Masters of Divinity with a concentration in Religious Education.
-She is the Executive for Spiritual Growth at United Methodist Women.
-In her teaching and writing, she marries social justice work and spiritual growth to help women see their full potential in an ever-changing social and political landscape.
+She currently serves as the Executive Minister of Programs at the Riverside Church in the City of New York where she provides managerial oversight and strategic direction for all program ministries of The Riverside Church.

 Angela "Angie" Johnson